-For his call, Paul is the highest-ranked barrister in the UK in the Legal 500 (2016) in property litigation.
-It is said of him: “he is a commanding presence in the courtroom and goes that extra mile to ensure no stone is left unturned”.
-Previous editions have stated he is: “incisive, approachable and very commercial; great to put in front of clients”, “He offers an air of assurance when dealing with difficult opponents” and he is “worth every penny, especially on landlord and tenant issues”.
+For his call, Paul is the joint highest-ranked barrister in the UK in the Legal 500 (2018) in property litigation.
+It is said of him: “He is great when it comes to litigation tactics and is virtually unflappable”, “he is particularly impressive in addressing the Court and knowing when to push a point or not”.
+Previous editions have stated: “he is a commanding presence in the courtroom and goes that extra mile to ensure no stone is left unturned”. “incisive, approachable and very commercial; great to put in front of clients”, “He offers an air of assurance when dealing with difficult opponents” and he is “worth every penny, especially on landlord and tenant issues”.

-Paul regularly appears in the County Court, High Court and the First-Tier Tribunal (Property Chamber).
-He accepts instructions in any and all areas of property law but with a particular emphasis in recent years as follows below.
+Paul regularly appears in the High Court, County Court, and the First-tier Tribunal (Property Chamber).
+He accepts instructions in any and all areas of property and commercial law but with a particular emphasis in recent years as follows below.
 He is also happy to accept instructions on a direct access basis.